-Randy is not taking on new clients at the moment.
-Randy acknowledges that he has worked on his anger and self esteem throughout his life, and so brings a wealth of experience and expertise into each session.
-In 1985, .
+Randy is open to taking on new clients at the moment.
+He has worked on his anger and self esteem throughout his life, and so brings a wealth of experience and expertise into each session.
 In 1985, Randy graduated with a Master’s degree in Counselling Psychology from U.B.C.
 His thesis explored factors facilitating self esteem.
-He designed and implemented an eight week program (three hours per week) for ten men.
+He designed and implemented an eight-week program (three hours per week) for ten men.
 He collected thousands of real life experiences from these men and from this data was able to discern 18 different factors facilitating self esteem.

 Both anger and self esteem are needed for psychological and physical survival.
 However, if self esteem is inflated it becomes arrogance and conceit.
 If it is hampered/hindered it becomes apathy, passivity, depression or “passive aggressive”.
 If anger is experienced too strongly it becomes rage and it is acted out in aggression or even violence.
 If anger is strongly suppressed it too can lead to depression, passivity, inability to be assertive, and passive aggressive behaviour.